deepakrajpurushothaman/deepakrajpurushothaman/README.md

 My Value Proposition:

-I have passion to bring new technologies into the world with a strong interest in technologies for mobility markets.
-I have positioned myself by building skills that are required to observe emerging trends in this VUCA world.
-I have worked with a creative mindset to find Technical and Business solutions for Connected, Automated and Electrified vehicle.
+I have passion to bring new Technologies, Business models & Products into the real world with a strong interest in Businesses, Technologies & Products for mobility markets.
+My competence portfolio is in the spectrum from management to engineering.
+More than two years of professional experience, ten years of practical experience in automotive Industry working on emerging technologies like Big Data, Autonomous, Electric, Connected and Shared Vehicle.
+I am at my best working at the cross roads of technology, economics and people.
 I use this broad knowledge to transform way we LIVE and MOVE.

 Key Heighlights:
 - 💼 Associated with organizations: